-One of the most important aspects to writing a comprehensible computer system specification is to make sure the client and the developer are on the same page.
+One of the most important aspects to writing comprehensible computer system specifications is to make sure the client and the developer are on the same page.
 To do so, follow the three steps below.

 1. Understand the client’s business process.

 When walking into a new client’s office, the first objective is to understand the unique, specific way the client’s business works.
 Not the way an existing or proposed computer system works – the way the business works.
 Although businesses in the same field may have many similarities, one size does not fit all; each business has unique characteristics and processes that ensure its competitive advantage.

 As the client walks through his business processes, he steps back and thinks objectively about how the business works.
 Sometimes this can have an instant benefit of finding things that can be improved immediately.
 A good software system supports the business’s specific, unique processes; a system that limits a company to doing things just like all its competitors can be a significant liability and may cause a business to lose its competitive edge or even fail.

 The overview of the business process should be the first section of all computer system specifications.
 The benefits of including a text – or even better, a graphical – overview of the business are:

 - Gives clients a clear, specific overview of a company’s process that indicates what makes the company great!